Nihira11/fraud-risk-intelligence-platform/README.md

 ## Overview

-Credit-card fraud represents only a small percentage of overall transactions but it can create significant financial losses.
-The challenge is not simply identifying fraud but identifying it accurately enough that a limited team of investigators can review alerts efficiently.
-This project builds an end-to-end fraud detection workflow that scores every transaction, ranks suspicious activity into a prioritised review queue and measures the trade-off between analyst effort, fraud detection rates and recovered fraud exposure.
+Credit-card fraud makes up only a small percentage of overall transactions but it can still cause major financial losses.
+The challenge is not simply finding fraud.
+A fraud system must also limit false alarms and help investigators decide which alerts should be reviewed first.

+This project creates a complete fraud detection process that:

+- Scores every transaction using a machine learning model
+- Identifies suspicious transactions
+- Ranks alerts by expected financial loss
+- Measures how much fraud can be found with a limited investigation budget
+- Shows the results through operational and analytical dashboards

-The project follows a deliberately **SQL-first** architecture.
-All feature engineering is performed inside PostgreSQL while Python is used only for model training and scoring.
-This approach mirrors how many production analytics pipelines operate and keeps the heavy data processing inside the database layer.
+The project uses a **SQL-first** structure.
+PostgreSQL handles the main data processing and feature engineering, while Python is mainly used to train the models and score transactions.
+This is similar to many real analytics systems where large amounts of data are processed inside the database before being passed to a machine learning model.

-A eight-slide summary deck (problem, architecture, results, and the expected-loss idea) is included as **[presentation.pdf](presentation.pdf)** for a quick walkthrough.
+An eight-slide summary deck covering the problem, system structure, results and expected-loss method is available in **[presentation.pdf](presentation.pdf)**.

 ---